 Prof. Harshinie Karunarathna, Swansea University LINK

-Prof. Gregorio Iglesias, University of Plymouth LINK
+Prof. Gregorio Iglesias, University College Cork LINK

 Prof. Simon Neill, Bangor University LINK